pivotal/docs-tap/cli-plugins/apps/tutorials.hbs.md

 ### <a id='creating-workloads'>Creating workloads

-Workloads can be created via references to four different sources as follows:
+The four sources from which workloads can be created are as follows:

-1. Using URL to git repo.
-Source code can be read from either git branch, git tag or git commit.
+1. Using URL to Git repository, for example, a Git branch, Git tag, or Git commit.
 2. Creating from an existing local project as source.
-3. Using an image that will be pulled from a registry to deploy the application.
+3. Using an image that is pulled from a registry to deploy the application.
 4. Setting a Maven repository artifact.

 Some examples of each of these ways are given in the [workload creation](create-workload.hbs.md) page.

 ### <a id='debugging-workloads'>Debugging and troubleshooting workloads

-Workload status can be checked with commands as `tanzu apps workload get` and `tanzu apps workload tail`.
+Check workload status with the `tanzu apps workload get` and `tanzu apps workload tail` commands.

-`tanzu apps workload get` is used to see the workload specification, the resources attached to it, their status and any associated high-level error messages (should they exist).
+Use `tanzu apps workload get` to see the workload specification, the resources attached to it, their status and any associated high-level error messages (should they exist).

-`tanzu apps workload tail` is used to see testing, scanning, build, configuration, deployment, and runtime logs associated with a workload and its progression through the supply chain.
+Use `tanzu apps workload tail` to see testing, scanning, build, configuration, deployment, and runtime logs associated with a workload and its progression through the supply chain.

-More info on the usage of these commands and common errors, can be found on [debugging workloads](debug-workload.hbs.md) page.
+For more information about using these commands and common errors, see [Debugging workloads](debug-workload.hbs.md).